aleph2c/miros/docs/source/zero_to_one.rst

    callback pointed to by **T** two arguments, a reference to the ToasterOven object which is called ``oven`` and ``e`` set to ``Event(signal=signals.Buzz)``.

-   The ``toaster`` callback's if-elif logical structure doesn't handle a ``Buzz`` event so it passes control to its ``else`` clause.
+   The ``toasting`` callback's if-elif logical structure doesn't handle a ``Buzz`` event so it passes control to its ``else`` clause.
 The ``else`` clause updates the **T** to the parent state of the ``toasting`` state:
    ``heating``.
 The ``toasting`` callback returns ``return_status.SUPER``,